eecheng87/GoSimulator/README.md

 1. select target .sgf file and upload
 2. if upload success, file name will show up on lists
 3. select target file which you want to view
-4. press 'play' button, kifu will play as video
+4. press 'play' button, kifu will play as video (also support pressing `space` to achieve same effect as `play` button)

 ![](https://i.imgur.com/td9edOG.gif)

+**note:**
+* press comment button, you will see extra comment
+* `space` keyCode is used as 32 in project, change your keycode that be compatible to your computer. modified code in `/src/js/control.js`.

 ## Translation
 Every term used in repo. is based on `dictionary.txt`.
 If you are confused, maybe can check this file first.